Written by Nellie Griffin

 5. TeleRehabilitation

-Despite the fact that the pandemic has subsided, telehealth continues to play a critical role in healthcare today — and the physical therapy sector is no exception.
-Telerehabilitation is improving accessibility, boosting patient success rates, and ensuring that patients stick with their physical therapy care plan for longer.
+Telerehabilitation continues to play a critical role in healthcare today, improving accessibility, boosting patient success rates, and ensuring that patients stick with their physical therapy care plan for longer.

 The CDC has discovered through data collection that roughly 70 percent of patients who undergo a knee replacement do not follow through with the physical therapy required to fully recover from this surgery.
+Research published in the journal Arthroplasty Today supports this concern, finding that proximity to a clinic was one of the only significant predictors of whether patients completed their prescribed PT sessions following knee replacement — underscoring how access barriers drive non-adherence.
 Telerehabilitation can improve those rates significantly, as it reduces the frustration and inconvenience of scheduling physical therapy appointments and makes many patients more comfortable with the idea of completing physical therapy exercises.
 When a patient is in their own home environment, they will feel less self-conscious and more willing to participate in the activities that will help them grow stronger with each passing day.

 6. Virtual and Augmented Reality Treatment

-For example, a patient who is enjoying VR physical therapy may have the ability to put on a VR headset and complete their exercises while surrounded by peaceful natural scenes.
-Perhaps they could be embattled in a competitive gaming environment in which they have to use specific motions that are part of their physical treatment care plan.
+For example, a patient using VR for physical therapy may have the ability to put on a VR headset and complete their exercises while surrounded by peaceful natural scenes.
+Perhaps they could be engaged in a competitive gaming environment in which they have to use specific motions that are part of their physical therapy treatment care plan.
 Many physical therapists are finding that by blending VR technology with gaming advances, they can make their treatments more appealing and ultimately improve their patient adherence rates.

 7. Robotic Physical Therapy Treatments